tlindsay/rulesoforder/README.md

 iii.
 "You're right.
 I didn't fully considered the ramifications of my argument."

-I will try my hardest to play along with proposed hypotheticals, rathern than simply dismissing them because they're not real.
+I will try my hardest to play along with proposed hypotheticals, rather than simply dismissing them because they're not real.
 If they seem flawed, I will try to help correct them.

 Example of what *not* to do: